zitadel/zitadel/docs/docs/guides/integrate/event-api.md

 ---
-title: Get events from ZITADEL
+title: Get Events from ZITADEL
 ---

 ZITADEL leverages the power of eventsourcing, meaning every action and change within the system generates a corresponding event that is stored in the database.